Natalya Andreychenko

 Natalya Eduardovna Andreychenko (Ната́лья Эдуа́рдовна Андре́йченко; born May 3, 1956) is a Soviet and Russian actress.
-She has starred in Mary Poppins, Goodbye and Wartime Romance (both 1983).
+She has starred in Mary Poppins, Goodbye and Wartime Romance.
 She has the title of Honored Artist of the RSFSR (1984).

 Biography

 Andreychenko decided to become an actress in early high school.
 After an unsuccessful attempt to get into the Mikhail Shchepkin Higher Theatre School, she was admitted to the Gerasimov Institute of Cinematography where she studied under Sergei Bondarchuk and Irina Skobtseva.
 In 1976 she appeared in her first films From Dawn Till Sunset and Kolybelnaya dlya Muzchin.
 Her first successful film role was in the 1979 epic film Siberiade, which received the special jury prize at the Cannes Film Festival.
 However, Natalya became more popular in the Soviet Union after her roles in Mary Poppins, Goodbye and Wartime Romance, both feature films released in 1983.

 Personal life

 From her first marriage to the Russian composer Maksim Dunayevsky she had a son named Dmitry (b.
 1982), a banker by profession.
 In 1985–2005 she was married to the Austrian/Swiss actor, writer, producer and director Maximilian Schell, with whom she made the film Little Odessa.
 They have one daughter together, Anastasia Schell.

 Andreychenko practices a raw food diet and is engaged in yoga.